Regulations and Procedures

 For registration during the period stated in the University Calendar as late registration, a fee of $25 is charged.

 Students may repeat courses they have taken at Arkansas Tech University for the purpose of grade point adjustments (1) only by re-enrolling in the same courses at Arkansas Tech University and (2) subject to the following provisions.
 For repeated 1000- and 2000-level courses, only the grade from the best attempt of the repeated course is calculated into a student’s cumulative grade point although all grades and all attempts are recorded on the student’s academic record.
 For repeated 3000- and 4000-level courses, all grades for repeated courses are calculated into the student’s cumulative grade point and all attempts of the repeated course are recorded on the student’s academic record.
+Students may not repeat a course in which the highest grade possible has already been earned.
 Adjustments to cumulative grade points are not made for courses transferred from other colleges or universities.